ereekaur/optimization/README.md

-We want to recommend movies for one user or group of users.
+We want to recommend movies fora  one user or a group of users.
 For one user one can use cosine similarity or SVD technique to recommend movies.
-Now suppose that we want to recommend for many users simultaneously.Let us have a sparse binary matrix containing information about watched movies meaning that
+Now suppose that we want to recommend movies for multiple users simultaneously.
+Suppose we have a sparse binary matrix containing information about watched movies meaning that
-1 = watched and 0 = not watched..
-Suppose that 100000 users have all liked the same particular movie.
+1 = watched and 0 = not watched.
+Assume also that 100000 users have all liked the same particular movie(s).
 Let A be a 100000 x 1000 matrix where $A_{ij}$ tells that user i has watched the movie j.
 Consider the problem

 $${\color{green}